 Immigrant Bail Bonds

-Alternatively, those who cannot afford cash payment can be bonded out through a “surety bond.”
+Detainees that are granted a bail release but cannot afford cash payment can be bonded out through a surety bond.
+Like in the traditional bail bond industry, immigrant bond agencies require insurance companies to underwrite bonds and guarantee to ICE that the full value of the bond can be paid if the individual does not fulfill the obligations of the bond.
 Surety bond contracts are struck between the Department of Homeland Security, a specific type of insurance firm called a “surety company,” a bail agent, and a co-signer who is typically a friend or family member of the detainee in question.
 The surety company underwrites the bond and shares liability with an immigration bail agent, who liaises with communities on the ground and posts the bond on the surety company’s behalf.
 The surety company and bail agent guarantee to DHS that the detainee will make court appearances and pledge to pay the full bond amount plus interest and penalties if the terms of bond/release are breached.
 In return, the co-signer typically pays the surety company and bail agent a 15-20 percent non-refundable premium, posts collateral in the form of property or credit card balances, and assumes responsibility for ensuring the detainee makes court appearances.
 Most surety contracts also stipulate that the co-signer will pay the full bond amount if the detainee violates the terms of release.
 Hence, under the surety bond system, it is the friends and family of detainees – not the surety company or bail agent – who assume most of the monetary risk.

 One of the companies that best exemplifies the problems inherent in the immigrant bail industry is Libre by Nexus (LbN).
-LbN is not a bail bond agency or surety insurer itself, but an intermediary in the system.
+LbN is not a bail bond agency or surety insurer itself, but an intermediary profiteer in the system.
 LbN directly targets individuals in ICE detention and offers to secure their bond via a certified bail bond agency.
 Instead of requiring the detainee to post collateral such as a cash or property, - as is commonly done with traditional bail bonds in the criminal punishment system - Libre by Nexus requires the detainee to pay $420 a month for an electronic monitoring device that monitors their movement 24/7.
-Compared to cash-bail immigrant bonds that ICE requires to be paid in full and regularly range in the tens of thousands, Libre by Nexus’ monthly fees offer an alternative to often desperate people and their families.
-However, on top of the monthly fee, detained asylum seekers or immigrants must pay a series of non-refundable installation, processing, and security deposit fees that can add up to $4,000 dollars and sometimes will exceed the original bond cost.
+Compared to cash-bail immigrant bonds that ICE requires to be paid in full, Libre by Nexus’ monthly fees offer an alternative to desperate people and their families.
+However, on top of this monthly fee, detained asylum seekers or immigrants must pay a series of non-refundable installation, processing, and security deposit fees that can add up to $4,000 dollars.
 None of these fees or monthly rental costs are directed to paying off the bond.
 If an individual fails to pay the monthly fee or “breaks the contract” in other ways, Libre by Nexus will prompt “licensed recovery agents,” i.e. bounty hunters/ICE, to return them to detention.
 As of April 2018, Libre by Nexus has faced a federal probe, three state investigations, and a number of allegations and lawsuits by immigrants claiming the company misled and deceived them.